Death threat

-A threatening note that was left in the mailbox of Holyoke, Massachusetts Mayor Edwin A. Seibel in 1955.
+A threatening note that was left in the mailbox of Holyoke, Massachusetts Mayor Edwin A. Seibel after the murder of H. Noel in 1955.

-A death threat is a threat, often made anonymously, by one person or a group of people to kill another person or group of people.
+A death threat is a threat, often made anonymously, by a person or group to kill one or more people.
 These threats are often designed to intimidate victims in order to manipulate their behaviour, in which case a death threat could be a form of coercion.
 For example, a death threat could be used to dissuade a public figure from pursuing a criminal investigation or an advocacy campaign.

 Legality

 In most jurisdictions, death threats are a serious type of criminal offence.
 Death threats are often covered by coercion statutes.
 For instance, the coercion statute in Alaska says:

 A person commits the crime of coercion if the person compels another to engage in conduct from which there is a legal right to abstain or abstain from conduct in which there is a legal right to engage, by means of instilling in the person who is compelled a fear that, if the demand is not complied with, the person who makes the demand or another may inflict physical injury on anyone....

-In the United States, some judges during a legal proceeding make death threats stating they hope the defendant will die in prison.
-An American judge was also removed from their positions due to making death threats towards children while off the bench.